 Fire up the indoor grill, make some lemonade or tropical drinks, crank up the heat and dress like its summer.

-You can even put tropical scenery posters over windows, put on some luau music and invite bored family or neighbors over to enjoy the festivities.
+You can even put tropical scenery posters over windows and invite bored family or neighbors over to enjoy the festivities.

 Create a Contest